aravindkumar23004721/Gaussian/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.import numpy and sys to use the built-in functions for calculation 2.Get the size of the matrix (order) from the user and initialize an empty matrix and vector 3.Using for loop get elements of the matrix and vector from the user 4.Using another for loop to take each element in the matrix and solve in row echloen form 5.Perform back subsitution and print the values with two decimal places 6.End the Program.
+1. import numpy and sys to use the built-in functions for calculation
+2. Get the size of the matrix (order) from the user and initialize an empty matrix and vector
+3. Using for loop get elements of the matrix and vector from the user
+4. Using another for loop to take each element in the matrix and solve in row echloen form
+5. Perform back subsitution and print the values with two decimal places
+6. End the Program.
 ## Program:
 ```python
 Program to solve a matrix using Gaussian elimination without partial pivoting.